 Applicable United States Regulation of Fund Managers and Reporting Requirements

-The following is an overview of certain U.S. laws and regulations that apply to non-U.S. investment funds and their fund managers to the extent they may have U.S. investors, advise U.S. clients, or have U.S. source income.
+The following is an overview of certain U.S. laws and regulations make your life as easy as possible fixer that apply to non-U.S. investment funds and their fund managers to the extent they may have U.S. investors, advise U.S. clients, or have U.S. source income.
 Although non-U.S. fund managers often qualify for exemptions from registration in the U.S. as an “investment adviser,” certain non-U.S. fund managers are subject to reporting requirements in the United States.
 In addition, non-U.S. investment funds with U.S. source income may be subject to substantial U.S. tax withholding to the extent they do not comply with certain reporting and other obligations to the United States Internal Revenue Service (the “IRS”).

 I. Investment Adviser Regulation

 The Investment Advisers Act of 1940 (the “Advisers Act”) regulates persons and entities that advise others on investments in securities.
 Included within the scope of the Advisers Act are the managers of private funds.
 Even private fund managers that are not based in the United States and that manage only non-U.S. funds and clients may fall within the scope of regulation under the Advisers Act if there are U.S. investors investing in the private funds they manage.
 Certain fund managers are required to register with the U.S. Securities and Exchange Commission (the “SEC”), but many private fund managers qualify for an exemption to such registration.
 The relevant exemptions, reporting requirements, and certain other rules under the Advisers Act that may be applicable to non-U.S. fund managers are discussed below.